knime-ip/knip-sdk-setup/README.md

 ### Reasoning
 KNIME is based on Eclipse Keppler, and so is the KNIME-SDK, this creates several problems, as the new versions of many Eclipse plugins don't work with Keppler anymore.
-These newer versions contain critical bug fixes, for example m2e.
+These newer versions contain critical bug fixes, for example for m2e.
  So we need a way to use the new eclipse versions to develop KNIME-Plugins.

 ### How-To